 Hi, I’m Carolyn.
 My husband Marshall and I started Pinecone Home in 2013 when it was just the two of us.
-Five years later our Pinecone Home team has grown, and so has our family.
+Seven years later our Pinecone Home team has grown, and so has our family.

 On the hunt for the perfect accents for our wedding reception in a historic art deco train station, I was introduced to Etsy and amazed by the incredible range of unique products being created by everyday people.
 That initial introduction to the maker movement changed the way we looked at the products we encounter every day, subtly at first, but then dramatically.